p2p-org/eth-staking-fee-distributor-contracts/README.md

    - address of the service (P2P) fee recipient

-3. The deployer calls `initialize` on `FeeDistributorFactory` with the address of the reference implementation of `FeeDistributor` from Step 2 and basis points (percent * 100) of EL rewards that should go to the service (P2P).
+3. The deployer calls `setReferenceInstance` on `FeeDistributorFactory` with the address of the reference implementation of `FeeDistributor` from Step 2.

 4. The deployer calls `transferOwnership` with the secure P2P address as an argument.